Home

 The best way to support small coffee farmers is through buying Fair Trade coffee.

-When you do that, you can be sure that $1.26 per pound goes to the farmer.
+When you do that, $1.40 per pound goes to the farmer.
 And that’s a great deal more than coffee farmers usually get, once the various middlemen have taken their cut.

 However, for all its strengths and benefits, the Fair Trade movement has its own set of rules and regulations.